CoEDL/elpis-wiki/2018-summer-workshop-elpis-steps.md

 ```

-## Exercise 3 Loading data into a container with Elpis and Kaldi installed
+## Exercise 3 Loading data into a container with Kaldi installed

-In this exercise, we will load some example data into a container that has Elpis and Kaldi installed.

-Refer to the workshop preparation guide for how to [download the code](2018-summer-workshop-preparation#download-the-workshop-code).
+Refer to the workshop preparation guide for how to [download the kaldi-helpers image](2018-summer-workshop-preparation#download-the-workshop-code) if you don't already have it.
+(Kaldi-helpers is the name of the bunch of scripts which we use to prepare our data for Kaldi.)

 Wait while it downloads, then we can run a container from it.

+Your terminal should still be in the Desktop/abui_toy_corpus folder.

-The following command will load the present working directory into the container.
+Use the following command to load the current working directory into the container.
 We also introduce a new option `--rm` which cleans up when we exit the container.

 Mac
 ```
-$ docker run -it --rm -v ~/Desktop/abui_toy_corpus/:/kaldi-helpers/input coedl/kaldi-helpers:0.XXXX
+$ docker run -it --rm -v ~/Desktop/abui_toy_corpus/:/kaldi-helpers/input coedl/kaldi-helpers:0.64
 ```

-Windows (change your username and path to the corpus to suit)
+Windows (change your username from Billy to whatever yours is)
+    - you can try replacing it with `%username%`
+    - or find your username by doing `echo %username%`

 ```
-> docker run -it --rm -v C:\Users\Billy\Desktop\abui_toy_corpus/:/kaldi-helpers/input coedl/kaldi-helpers:0.XXXX
+> docker run -it --rm -v C:\Users\Billy\Desktop\abui_toy_corpus:/kaldi-helpers/input coedl/kaldi-helpers:0.64
 ```

 Pulling apart what it means: